savonet/book/language.md

 ```

 The presence of an optional argument is indicated in the type by prefixing the
-corresponding label with "`?`", so that the type of the above function is
+corresponding label with "`?`"\indexop{?}, so that the type of the above function is

 ```
 (samples : float, ?duration : float) -> float